-The FOI Act provides people with a legal ‘right to know’ and recognises that, as a member of the public, you have the right to know how public services such as those provided by the NHS, are organised and run.
-The Freedom of Information (FOI) Act gives people a right to obtain official information held by NHS Bury CCG unless the organisation can show there is good reason for the information to be exempt from publication.
+The Freedom of Information (FOI) Act provides people with a legal ‘right to know’ and recognises that, as a member of the public, you have the right to know how public services such as those provided by the NHS, are organised and run.
+The FOI Act gives people a right to obtain official information held by NHS Bury CCG unless the organisation can show there is good reason for the information to be exempt from publication.
 The FOI Act sets out exemptions to that right and places certain obligations on public authorities.

 As an open and transparent organisation we are committed to routinely publishing as much information as possible; however if you want information which is not on our website, you may ask us for it in accordance with further provisions of the FOI Act 2000 and of the Environmental Information Regulations 2005.
-Requests for such information should be sent to:
+Requests for such information should be made via this form or by email to email@example.com.

 By law we have to deal with 95% of requests within 20 working days.

 If you make a request and are not satisfied with the way in which we deal with it, you may ask us to review any decision we make.
-If you wish us to undertake such a review, you should in the first instance write to the address above (Patient Services).
+If you wish us to undertake such a review, you should in the first instance complete this formor by email to firstname.lastname@example.org.

 Any review will normally be under the control and direction of a senior member of staff who had no involvement in the original decision or process.